 Now that you know more about the pulmonary fibrosis stages and the new developments in better staging systems, you and your doctor can work together to develop the best treatment plan for you.
 While there’s not a cure for pulmonary fibrosis, there are treatment options available.

 Many doctors prescribe medications, inhalers and oxygen therapy to help people with pulmonary fibrosis manage their symptoms.
-For many people, alternative treatments, such as stem cell therapy, have helped patients with pulmonary fibrosis feel better, breathe easier and enjoy an improved quality of life.
-You can learn more about stem cell treatment options for people with pulmonary fibrosis, interstitial lung disease, COPD and other chronic lung diseases by contacting us at (800) 729-3065.
+For many people, alternative treatments, such as cellular therapy, have helped patients with pulmonary fibrosis feel better, breathe easier and enjoy an improved quality of life.
+You can learn more about cellular therapy options for people with pulmonary fibrosis, interstitial lung disease, COPD and other chronic lung diseases by contacting us at (800) 729-3065.